North East railway line: Gauge conversion

 On 8 November 2008, broad gauge passenger trains ceased after the evening V/Line service from Melbourne to Albury and a special train operated by the Seymour Railway Heritage Centre, the final broad-gauge passenger train from Albury to Melbourne.
 In December 2008, standardisation works commenced, contracted by ARTC to the Southern Improvement Alliance.
 The first train on the Wodonga Rail Bypass was in March 2010.

 In early August 2010, CountryLink decided to terminate all Sydney-Melbourne XPTs at Albury for an indefinite length of time, due to defects in the newly re-sleepered track.
 "Mud holes" resulted in speed restrictions on more than 200 kilometres (about 66 per cent) of the line, adding an extra 1.5 hours to the travelling time.
 Train drivers have blamed the ARTC's $285 million concrete sleeper project for the track issues, stating that the incorrect insertion of 300,000 new concrete sleepers is to blame.
 They have repeatedly reported freight trains breaking couplings due to the rough track.
 CountryLink trains resumed in mid September 2010, V/Line trains the following year.

 Wallan train derailment

 On 20 February 2020, a NSW TrainLink XPT passenger train towards Sydney derailed at Wallan, resulting in suspension of freight, V/Line and NSW TrainLink services on the North East Line and the adjacent broad gauge Tocumwal railway line.
 V/Line services resumed on 1 and 2 March 2020.

-Branch Lines
+Regional Rail Revival

+The North East Line Upgrade (part of the Regional Rail Revival Program) was unveiled in mid 2018, with a series of upgrades announced to the line.
+Upgrades were delivered by different parties, including: